cfengine/design-center/howto/dc_api.md

 * `target`: the sketch install directory.
 Must be in the API's `repolist`.
 Optional; when not given, the first element of the `repolist` will be used.

 * `source`: the sketch source repository.
 Must be in the API's `recognized_sources`.
-Optional; when not given, the first element of the `recognized_sources` will be used.
+Optional; when not given, every element of the `recognized_sources` will be tried.
+Can be a string or an array of strings.

 ```json
 {